 Wendover Woods location

-Wendover Woods is just north-east of the town of Wendover, which is known as the gateway to the Chilterns.
+Wendover Woods is just north-east of the town of Wendover, which is known as the gateway to the Chilterns and one of the best forests near London.
 The woods cover a whopping 325 hectares of woodland which is open access and managed by the Forestry Commission.

 How far is Wendover Woods from London?